scwittlinger/commonfiles/README.md

 This is a repo for me to keep files I regularly need on other computers, so I can access them easily.
-If something here strikes your fancy, feel free to borrow it.
+If something here strikes your fancy, feel free to borrow it under the terms of the included license.